Jan Jeffcoat: Personal

-She has stated that her mother is of Japanese descent and her father is part Native American.
+Jeffcoat has stated that her mother is of Japanese descent and her father is part Native American.

-In 2003, she married talent agent Matthew Kingsley, owner and CEO of 3 Kings Entertainment, LLC.
+In 2003, she married talent agent Matthew Kingsley, Partner of Hollywood agency Paradigm and owner and CEO of 3 Kings Entertainment, LLC.
 Their first daughter Kana Zen was born in March 2012.
 In early February 2015, she announced she was pregnant with another child.
 Her second daughter Kensington Sage was born May 2015.

 In 2008, she moved to California when her husband moved his entertainment company there.